 Once you've re-purposed a space, you can begin to fill it.
 You will be amazed, once you start looking, how easy it is to build a library.
 And it doesn't have to be expensive.
 Here are some places you can look:

 Although it's not always the least expensive place to grow our library, homeschool conferences, such as the Teach Them Diligently Conference, are the best places to find new faith-based literature, whether fiction or non-fiction.
-This is how our family discovered Chuck Black's Kingdom series (this is, hands down, the best series for teenage boys!), as well as Lamplighter fiction and audio dramas.
+This is how our family discovered Chuck Black's Kingdom series (this is, hands down, the best series for teenage boys!), as well as Lamplighter fiction and audio dramas like Jonathan Park.

 Another great way to build your library is through gifts.
 Easter, Christmas and birthdays are all great opportunities to increase your child's exposure to books.

 We started the tradition many years ago of giving books for Christmas and have continued it to this day.
-Sometimes it is a book or series the child has enjoyed and wants to own so they can read and re-read it; other times it is the first book in a new series that I think they might enjoy based on past series they have liked; sometimes it is nonfiction on a topic in which they are interested.
-These LEGO books have always been a big hit for my Master Builders and provided much inspiration and hours of enjoyment!
+Sometimes it is a book or series the child has enjoyed and wants to own so they can read and re-read it; other times it is the first book in a new series; sometimes it is nonfiction on a topic in which they are interested.

-Do you have a family library?
-I would love to hear how you build your family library!
+Do you have a home library?
+We would love to hear how you build your family library!

 You might also like: